Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Mobile App

-Edge: Fidelity by a hair.
+Edge: Fidelity by a small margin.

 Security & Compliance

-No edge — it's a tie.
+No edge — it's equal.

 Pros and Cons